-In short, all validation exercises support the conclusion that our jump-by-reason attributions reflect objective developments.
-In Section 4 below, we implement other validation exercises that reinforce this conclusion.
-We will also show that our newspaper-based jump attributions and derived clarity measure have predictive value for post-jump stock market volatility, which also supports the view that our newspaper-based characterizations contain useful information about what triggers stock market jumps.
+In short, all validation exercises align with the view that our jump-by-reason attributions reflect objective developments.
+In Section 4.2 below, we implement other validation exercises that support this conclusion.
+We will also show that our jump-by-reason attributions have predictive value for post-jump market volatility and cross-sectional dispersion in firm-level returns.
+These results also support the view that our newspaper-based characterizations contain useful information about what triggers stock market jumps, and that these characterizations are not simply artifacts of journalistic preconceptions or a tendency to attribute the jump to salient news.